Deltt/GodotSharpCharacterControllerCollection/README.md

 ## What are the controls?
-The controls are for the most part what you would expect them to be based on the genre of the character.
-The exception for this is the StrategyCamera which zooms with Q and E (because fsr mousewheel wouldn't get recognized).
-They are hardcoded so no need to setup Input Actions. **Escape will quit the game**.
+The controls are for the most part what you would expect them to be based on the genre of the character. **Escape will quit the game**.

 Controllers are supported for *FirstPerson*, *ThirdPerson*, and *ThirdPersonAction* (as JoyPad Device 0).